Beaster Day: Here Comes Peter Cottonhell

-Beaster Day: Here Comes Peter Cottonhell is a 2014 comedy horror film that features a giant bloodthirsty Easter bunny.
+Beaster Day: Here Comes Peter Cottonhell is a 2014 American independent comedy horror film that features a giant bloodthirsty Easter Bunny.
 The film was written and directed by Zack and Spencer Snygg.

 Plot

-The mayor of a small town, which is being terrorised by a bloodthirsty Easter bunny, refuses to act.
+The mayor of a small town, which is being terrorised by a bloodthirsty Easter Bunny, refuses to act.
 The kills start to pile up when the "Beaster" bunny starts to crave more human flesh.
 It is up to a dumb witted dog-catcher and a wannabe actress to save the town.
 The townsfolk are confused by the origins of this evil bunny and his history remains a mystery.
 Attacks are growing more gruesome by the minute and time is running out for the small town.

-It is a parody of Here Comes Peter Cottontail (1971).